By - Election, Division 4

 Rural municipalities hold an election for selected divisions every two years (odd-numbered divisions in one election period and then for even-numbered divisions in the following election period).
 Each council member holds office for a four-year term.

 In 2016, the divisional boundaries were changed to combine Divisions 1, 3 and 5 into two divisions.
 Divisions 1 and 5 were altered to have TP RD 182 as the north/south division line (located one mile north of the Town of Balgonie and 1.5 miles north of the Town of Pilot Butte).
 Division 3 became the new division for Emerald Park.
 More information on boundary alterations can be found here.

-Advance polls and election day polls are held at locations within the RM of Edenwold.
-Locations are announced on the RM website, social media sites, in local post offices and with signage at poll locations.
+Advance polls and election day polls are held at the RM of Edenwold office in Emerald Park, SK.
+All polling information is announced on the RM website, social media sites, in local post offices and with signage at the RM office.

 Who Can Vote?